krischer/instaseis/doc/server.rst

 If you wish to use the Instaseis Server without the Python client this documentation might be helpful.
-The Instaseis server offers a REST-like API with currently four endpoints only supporting GET.
+The Instaseis server offers a REST-like API with currently five endpoints only supporting GET.

 .. contents:: Endpoints
     :local: